-The department has ten staff members who deliver different courses offered by the programs.
-Of them, three are in the Professorial ranks, one holds Associate Professorship, three are Assistant Professors, and the other three are referred to as special scientists who are teaching staff members but they are without administrative responsibilities.
+The department has thirteen staff members who will deliver different courses offered by the program BSc in Finance and Accounting.
+Of them, two are in the Professorial ranks, three holds Associate Professorship, one is an Assistant Professors, two are Lecturers, two are Special Teaching Staff (Teaching Fellow) and the others are referred to as special scientists who are teaching staff members but they are without administrative responsibilities.

-All of them hold Ph.D. degrees in reputable academic institutes from the United Kingdom (Queen Mary, Cass Business school), the United States (the University of Florida and City University), and Cyprus (University of Cyprus).
-The Professors and the Associate Professors have excellent experience in teaching finance and accounting courses both at the international and national Levels.
+All of them hold Ph.D. degrees in reputable academic institutes from the United States (Columbia University, Virginia Tech and the University of Florida), United Kingdom (University of Manchester, Queen Mary University, City University), and Cyprus (University of Cyprus).
+The Professors and the Associate Professors have excellent experience in teaching finance and accounting courses at excellent international institutions.

 Though individual specializations vary among the faculty members, they are comprehensive and together they cover all the courses in the program structure.
-Most of the members are research active, and some of them published in top-rated ABS ranked journals such as in Journal of Financial and Quantitative Analysis, Journal of Corporate Finance and Journal of Banking and Finance.
+Most of the members are research active, and some of them published in top-rated ABS ranked journals such as in Review of Financial Studies, Management Science, Review of Finance, Journal of Financial and Quantitative Analysis, Journal of Corporate Finance and Journal of Banking and Finance.